WinDurango/Documentation/docs/build-contrib.md

 ## Part 2: Registering and Running the UWP Package

+### Option 1: Using the UI

+Note: As of writing this, Windurango UI is relatively unstable and sometimes just doesn't work.
+If you are having trouble with the UI, see the next section on Using Powershell

+ 1. Download the latest artifact release https://github.com/WinDurango/WinDurango.UI/actions of Windurango UI.
+(Note: You need to be signed into a github account in order to download the latest artifact from Github actions).
+Extract the .zip file to somewhere accessible.

+2. Locate the "Mount" Folder in your Xbox Game files (For Minecraft you should see Minecraft.Client.exe in it.)
+Copy the mount folder to an easily accessible location (ie: your documents folder or the root of your hard drive).
+Don't worry about the EmbeddedXvd folder or era.vbi file as they are not needed.

+3. Extract all of the `.dll` files from Windurango and place them into the Mount folder.
+If you want to use the other `d3d11_x.dll`, copy it to the mount folder and replace the default one with it.

+4. Run the `Windurango UI.exe` from the Windurango UI folder.
+Note: Windows Smart Screen may give a warning, just launch the program anyway.

+5. Select the `Install Package` option

+6. In the pop-up file explorer window, navigate to the "mount" folder of your game.
+Once you have it selected or you are inside it, select the folder.

+7. A prompt should appear with the name of the game, the publisher, and the file path.
+Select `Install`

+8. The game should install and appear on the main menu of Windurango UI and in the Windows Start Menu.

+9. From here, you should be able to launch the game from your start menu.
+A cmd window should also appear and various logs should show up.
+Dont worry if a million errors show up, that is normal since this is still very early in development.
+If the game closes almost instantly with no error messages, then you are likely missing dependencies from Visual Studio.

+### Option 2: Using Powershell

 1. Locate the "Mount" Folder in your Xbox Game files (For Minecraft you should see Minecraft.Client.exe in it.)
 Copy the mount folder to an easily accessible location (ie: your documents folder or the root of your hard drive).
 Don't worry about the EmbeddedXvd folder or era.vbi file as they are not needed.

 2. Extract all of the `.dll` files from Windurango and place them into the Mount folder.
 If you want to use the other `d3d11_x.dll`, copy it to the mount folder and replace the default one with it.